Most Valuable Comic Books of the 1980s

-As you will notice in my next articles on this subject, comic books published in the Modern Age do not necessarily have the relative collector value of those published in the Golden or Silver or early Bronze Age eras.
+As you will notice in my next articles on this subject, comic books published in the Modern Age do not necessarily have the relative collector value of those published in the Golden, Silver, or early Bronze Age eras.

 They are not as rare.
 Even if they are rare, they are only 30+ years old.
-The only thing that will make them potentially valuable right now is if they are in perfect condition, rare, and are based on an upcoming film.
+The only thing that will make them potentially valuable right now is if they are in perfect condition, rare, and are based on an upcoming film with intense fan hype

 Time and growing collector interest create demand.
 In decades to come, the comics on this list will be in greater demand.